luchete80/WeldFormFEM/DEVLOG.md

 20240226 - Added Solver, Mechanical and Matrices files for CPU Solver 20240226 - Added Matrix Derivative dimensions and offset
          - Fixed another derivarive allocation
+         - ADDED COPY CONSTRUCTOR TO MATRIX CLASS AND OPERATOR= 20240229 - Fixed some GPU building, matrix is working